 Given that a child's life revolves around the home, we believe it is essential that the parents and teachers communicate on a regular basis.
 Daily notes are given to parents and a monthly newsletter is distributed.
 Families are invited to participate in classroom activities.
-The center offers Daycare from 7:30 am to 6:00 pm with Before and After care available.
+The center offers "Before and After Care" services, which is daycare that is available from 7:30 am to 6:00 pm.
 Flexible schedules are available to accommodate parent's busy schedules.